tynist/alx-backend-user-data/0x02-Session_authentication/README.md

 -   All your functions (inside and outside a class) should have a documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)'` and `python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'`)
 -   A documentation is not a simple word, it's a real sentence explaining what's the purpose of the module, class or method (the length of it will be verified)

 Tasks
 -----

 ### 0\.
 Et moi et moi et moi!

+mandatory

-Copy all your work of the **0x06.
-Basic authentication** project in this new folder.
+Copy all your work of the [0x06.
+Basic authentication](https://alx-intranet.hbtn.io/rltoken/uVpk1CfT1XNCUpJ0JzrzTQ "0x06.
+Basic authentication") project in this new folder.

 In this version, you implemented a **Basic authentication** for giving you access to all User endpoints:

 -   `GET /api/v1/users`
 -   `POST /api/v1/users`
 -   `GET /api/v1/users/<user_id>`